-Greymouth Petroleum Ltd (the Company) operate a number of wellsites across the Taranaki region, with major fields located in the Tikorangi and Kaimiro areas.
+Greymouth Petroleum Ltd and its subsidiaries (the Company) operate a number of wellsites across the Taranaki region, with major fields located in the Tikorangi and Kaimiro areas.
 Each wellsite contains varying numbers of producing wells and associated production infrastructure.
-This report for the period July 2018 to June 2019 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) in relation to the Company's deep well injection (DWI) activities.
+This report for the period July 2019 to June 2020 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) in relation to the Company's deep well injection (DWI) activities.
 The report details the results of the monitoring undertaken, assesses the Company's environmental performance during the period under review and the environmental effects of their DWI activities.

-The Company holds seven resource consents, which include a total of 113 conditions setting out the requirements that the Company must satisfy.
-Five of the seven consents were exercised during the period being reported.
+The Company held eight resource consents for DWI activities during the review period, which include a total of 124 conditions setting out the requirements that the Company must satisfy.
+Five of the eight consents were exercised during the period being reported.